-Whole grains, like quinoa, are valuable source of dietary fiber which help to facilitate digestion and ensure bowel regularity.
+Whole grains, like quinoa, are a valuable source of dietary fiber which helps to facilitate digestion and ensure bowel regularity.
 Four different varieties of Andean grain were studied and shown to be a good source of dietary fiber with some beneficial phenolic compounds and antioxidant activity. (*)

-The best quinoa, in our opinion, is the white or cream colored variety as opposed to the red or black types which tend to have a more fibrous texture and noticeably different flavor.
-This is of course a matter of personal taste, but if you are new to quinoa we highly recommend trying just straight white quinoa, before other varieties.
+The best quinoa, in our opinion, is the white variety as opposed to the red or black types which tend to have a more fibrous texture and noticeably different flavor.
+This is of course a matter of personal taste, but if you are new to quinoa we highly recommend trying just straight white quinoa before other colored selections.

 White quinoa has a mild nutty pasta-like taste and can be consumed by itself, like a bowl of rice, or is very versatile for use in recipes.
 Quinoa is particularly popular these days for use in tabbouleh or salads using raw vegetables and fresh herbs.
 We use it in our Mediterranean quinoa salad recipe.

-Seeds can be sprouted, instead of wheatberries, to make the fermented drink rejuvelac or cooked like oatmeal as a gluten-free breakfast porridge.
+Seeds can be sprouted as a substitute for wheatberries to make the fermented drink rejuvelac or cooked like oatmeal as a gluten-free breakfast porridge.